ahmed007boss/GeneralsModdingeXtended/Docs/INI/Weapon/Weapon.md

 Available in: *(GMX Generals, GMX Zero Hour, Retail Generals 1.04, Retail Zero Hour 1.04)*

 - **Type**: `DamageType` (see [DamageType documentation](Enum/DamageType.md))
-- **Description**: The type of damage this weapon deals.
-Different damage types interact differently with armor types and can trigger special behaviors.
+- **Description**: The type of damage this weapon deals, which determines how the damage interacts with armor types, affects gameplay mechanics, and triggers special behaviors.
+Different damage types are modified differently by armor values - for example, some armor types may be more resistant to certain damage types, while being vulnerable to others.
+This creates tactical depth where certain weapons are more effective against specific targets.
+The damage type also affects how the damage is calculated and applied, whether it reduces health points, and what special effects or behaviors it may trigger.
+Some damage types have unique properties: explosive damage may cause area effects, flame damage may set targets on fire, laser damage may have high accuracy, and status damage may apply special conditions without reducing health.
+The damage type works in combination with [`PrimaryDamage`](#primarydamage) and [`SecondaryDamage`](#secondarydamage) to determine the final damage dealt, and should typically match the weapon's visual and audio effects for consistency.
+Commonly paired with appropriate [`DeathType`](#deathtype) values to create cohesive weapon theming (e.g., explosive damage with explosion death type).
+See the [DamageType documentation](Enum/DamageType.md) for a complete list of available damage types and their specific properties.
 - **Default**: `EXPLOSION`
 - **Example**: `DamageType = EXPLOSION`